RockHong/rockhong.github.com/_posts/2015-08-14-space-between-inline-blocks.md

 </div>
 {% endhighlight %}

-The root cause is whitespace between `inline-block` div elements.
+After some time on googling, the root cause was located; It's the  whitespace between `inline-block` div elements.
 In the above code, whitespace is `newline` character.

-And two solutions can be used to fix this issue.
+Two solutions can be used to fix this issue.
 One is eliminating whitespace, like

 {% highlight html %}
 <div style="border:red 1px solid;">